svgdotjs/svg.js/README.md

 ### SVG document
-Svg.js also works outside of the html DOM, inside an SVG document for example:
+Svg.js also works outside of the HTML DOM, inside an SVG document for example:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>